 Irish DPC Guidance Note: How to Obtain Valid GDPR Cookie Consent

-In April 2020, the Irish Data Protection Commission (DPC) released a report, commonly referred to as the ‘cookie sweep survey’, that examined the cookie policies and practices of 38 undisclosed firms operating in Ireland.
+In April 2020, the Irish Data Protection Commission (DPC) released a report known as the ‘cookie sweep survey’, that examined the cookie policies and practices of 38 unnamed firms operating in Ireland.

-It is important to note that in recent times, other European Data Protection Authorities (DPAs) have provided similar guidelines.
-They include;
+It is important to note that other European Data Protection Authorities (DPAs) have recently provided similar guidelines.
+They are as follows:

-With the enforcement of the Irish DPC’s guidance on data controllers’ cookie policies and practice set to begin, we explore;
+With the imminent enforcement of the Irish DPC’s guidance on data controllers’ cookie policies and practices, this article will explore:

 - What are the functions of cookies?

-- What are the key takeaways from the Irish DPC’s Guidance on cookies?
+- What are the key takeaways from the Irish DPC’s guidance note on cookies?

-- When should data controllers comply with Ireland DPC’s guidance on cookies?
+- When should data controllers comply with Ireland DPC’s guidance note on cookies?

 What are the Functions of Cookies?

-Overall, the classification of cookies is based on three crucial principles;
+Overall, cookie classification is based on three key principles:

-Strictly necessary cookies – also known as essential cookies, this category of cookies is important since it facilitates your browsing of a website and making use of its features such as accessing the safe sections of the page.
+Strictly necessary cookies – also known as essential cookies, this category of cookie is important since it allows you to navigate a website and use its features, such as accessing secure sections of the page.

-For example, the cookies that make it possible for e-commerce stores to keep items in your cart while shopping online fall under this subcategory.
+This subcategory includes cookies that allow e-commerce stores to keep items in your shopping cart while you shop online.

-Although both the GDPR and the ePrivacy Directive do not require websites to seek consent for strictly necessary cookies, what they do and their importance should be made clear to users.
+Although both the GDPR and the ePrivacy Directive do not require websites to obtain consent for strictly necessary cookies, users should be made aware of what they are and why they are important.

-Preference Cookies – The cookies under this subcategory make it possible for a website to recall the choices you have made previously, such as language preference, the region for which you would like to receive reports from, or your login details to allow you to sign in automatically.
+Preference Cookies – The cookies under this subcategory allow a website to recall the choices you have made previously, such as language preference, the region from which you would like to receive reports, or your login details to allow you to sign in automatically.
 Preference cookies are also referred to as functionality cookies.

-Statistics cookies – These cookies gather information about your activities on a website such as the kind of pages you accessed and the kind of links you clicked on.
+Statistics cookies – These cookies gather information about your website activities, such as the pages you accessed and the links you clicked on.

-A key aspect to consider is that this data cannot be used to identify you.
-This is because the information is aggregated, which simply means it is anonymized.
+One important point to remember is that this data cannot be used to identify you.
+This is because the information has been aggregated, which simply means it has been anonymized.

 For this reason, statistics cookies are focused on enhancing website functions.
-In the event that these cookies are from third-party analytics service providers, the objective of their use remains the same so long as the information they collect is used exclusively by the website owner.
+If these cookies are from third-party analytics service providers, the objective of their use remains the same so long as the information they collect is used exclusively by the website owner.

-Marketing Cookies – Lastly, promotional cookies capture your online activity to assist advertisers in delivering more relevant advertising or to limit the number of times you see an ad.
+Marketing Cookies – Lastly, promotional cookies record your online activity to assist advertisers deliver more relevant advertising or to limit the number of times you see an ad.

 Marketing cookies can share personal data with third-parties or adtech agencies for the purpose of digital marketing.

-This type of cookies are persistent and are predominantly of third-party provenance.
+This type of cookie is persistent and is predominantly of third-party provenance.

-Session Cookies – temporary cookies that expire the moment you close the browser.
+Session Cookies – These are temporary cookies that expire when you close the browser.

-Persistent cookies – refers to the cookies that are stored in your device until you either delete them or your browser erases them depending on their date of expiration.
+Persistent cookies – These are cookies that remain on your device until you either delete them or your browser erases them based on their date of expiration.

-Essentially, all persistent cookies have an expiry date written into their code, although this duration may vary.
+Essentially, all persistent cookies have an expiry date written into their code, although the duration may vary.

-First-party cookies – Primarily, these cookies are stored on your device or computer directly by the website you access.
+First-party cookies – Primarily, these cookies are stored on your device or computer by the website you visit.

-Third-party cookies – refer to cookies placed in your gadget by a third-party such as an advertiser or an analytic system.
-In most cases, they are not stored in your devices by the website you are visiting does not store them on your device.
+Third-party cookies – These refer to cookies that are placed in your device by a third party, such as an advertiser or an analytics system.
+In most cases, the website you are visiting does not store them on your device.

-Nonetheless, it is essential to note that some cookies may not fit neatly into these categories while others may qualify for multiple categories.
+Nonetheless, it is essential to note that some cookies may not fit neatly into these categories, while others may qualify for more than one.

 What is the Irish Data Protection Commission’s Cookie Guidance Note?

-The guidance note provided by Ireland’s DPC contains regulations focused on governing the cookie policies and practices of businesses in collecting personal information from users.
+The Irish DPC’s guidance note contains regulations governing businesses' cookie policies and practices when collecting personal information from users.

-Additionally, it emphasizes the overlap between the GDPR and the ePrivacy Directive in relation to the administration of cookies and user consent.
+Additionally, it emphasizes the overlap between the GDPR and the ePrivacy Directive in terms of cookie management and user consent.

-In May, the EPDB provided guidelines that businesses must satisfy to be considered as obtaining valid GDPR cookie consent.
+In May, the EPDB issued guidelines that businesses must follow to be considered to have valid GDPR cookie consent.

 Read our blog to learn more EDPB Guidelines on GDPR cookie consent here.